alxiong/ntu-thesis-latex/README.md

 Undergraduate thesis template in Latex for NTU Singapore.

-Last updated for CCDS FYP guidelines in 2025 March.
+Last updated for College of Computing and Data Science (CCDS) FYP guidelines in 2025 March.
 Fully compatible in Overleaf with XeLaTeX compiler.

 ## Motivation